 - Increase creativity and productivity in the economy

-Encouraging “the flourishing and wellbeing of a healthy nation.”
+Encourage “the flourishing and wellbeing of a healthy nation”

-According to the report, at present, up to 10% of the UK adult population is experiencing depression, with only one in three receiving support.
+According to the report, in 2015, up to 10% of the UK adult population was experiencing depression, with only one in three receiving support.

 However, there is hope.
 We can learn ways to overcome our small-scale, ancestral brain.